hadronized/kak-tree-sitter/ktsctl/README.md

   - Grammars.
   - Queries.
 - Compile and link grammars.
 Requires `cc` to be available on your system.
-- Install grammars and queries inside your data directories — in `$XDG_DATA_DIR/kak-tree-sitter`.
+- Install grammars and queries inside your data directories.
 - Share the same configuration file as `kak-tree-sitter`.